swiftlang/swift-evolution/proposals/0315-placeholder-types.md

 Now, the type checker has all the information it needs to resolve the reference to `makeValue` : the ultimately resulting `AnyPublisher` must have `Output == Int` , so the result of `setFailureType(to:)` must have `Output == Int` , so the instance of `Just` must have `Output == Int` , so the argument to `Just.init` must have type `Int` , so `makeValue` must refer to the `Int` -returning overload!

-Note: it is not permitted to specify a type that is _just_ a placeholder—see the relevant subsection in **Future directions** for a dicussion of the considerations.
+Note: it is not permitted to specify a type that is _just_ a placeholder—see the relevant subsection in **Future directions** for a discussion of the considerations.
 This means that, for example, the following would fail to compile:

 ```swift
 let percent: _ = 100.0 // error: placeholders are not allowed as top-level types